-The Board of Directors of AF shall consist of a minimum of six and a maximum of ten members, with a maximum of five deputies appointed by the AGM.
-From and including the 2013 AGM, there are nine directors without deputies.
-The President/CEO of ÅF is not a member of the Board.
+The Board of Directors of ÅF shall consist of a minimum of six and a maximum of ten members, with a maximum of five deputies, appointed by the AGM.
+From and including the 2014 AGM, there are eight directors without deputies.
+The CEO is not a member of the Board.
 In addition, the employees have two ordinary representatives on the Board, with two deputies.

-The following members were re-elected to the Board of Directors for 2013: Ulf Dinkelspiel, Anders Narvinger, Björn O. Nilsson, Joakim Rubin, Kristina Schauman, Anders Snell and Lena Treschow Torell.
-Marika Fredriksson and Maud Olofsson were elected to the Board, Ulf Dinkelspiel was elected by the AGM to serve as Chairman of the Board up until the next AGM.
-The Board elected Lena Treschow Torell as its Deputy Chair.
-The President/CEO of AF.
-Jonas Wiström, does not sit on the Board, but participates in Board meetings to present reports.
-The Group's CFO, Stefan Johansson, also participates to present reports.
-Viktor Svensson, Executive Vice President Corporate Information, serves as Secretary to the Board.
+The following members were reelected to the Board of Directors for 2014: Marika Fredriksson, Anders Narvinger, Björn O. Nilsson, Maud Olofsson, Joakim Rubin, Kristina Schauman and Anders Snell.
+Staffan Jufors was elected as a new member of the Board.
+Anders Narvinger was elected by the AGM to serve as Chair of the Board up until the close of the next AGM.

-For more information on the Board of Directors, please refer to pages 100-101 of the annual report.
+The CEO, Jonas Wiström participates in Board meetings to present reports.
+The Group's CFO, Stefan Johansson, also participates to present reports, and Viktor Svensson, ÅF's Head of Marketing, participates as Secretary to the Board.
+For more information on the Board of Directors, please refer to pages 96-97 of the annual report.

-Independence of members of the Board
+The fees paid to the Board of Directors are determined by the AGM after the suggestion of the Nomination Committee.
+The Chair and members of the Audit Committee and Remuneration Committee are paid an additional fee.

+Independence

-The composition of the Board of ÅF meets the requirements for independent directors laid down by the Swedish Code of Corporate Governance.
-Directors Björn O. Nilsson and Anders Snell are considered to hold positions of dependence with regard to ÅF's major shareholders.
+The composition of the Board of ÅF meets the requirements for independent directors laid down by the Swedish Corporate Governance Code.
+Members of the Board Björn O. Nilsson and Anders Snell are dependent in relation to the largest shareholder by voting rights in ÅF, but are not dependent of the company or Group management.
+None of the other members of the Board are dependent in relation to the company's major shareholders, the company or Group management.